GregOwen/GregOwen.github.io/_posts/2019-10-26-bare-git-repo.md

 The **snapshot** is what you probably think of as your project: your code files, build files, helper scripts, and anything else you version with Git.
 I call this a snapshot because it's what your files happen to look like at one point in time.
 If you check out a different commit, the files change: you're looking at a snapshot from a different point in time.

-The **history** is what allows you to check out that other commit and get a complete snapshot of what the files in your repository looked like when that commit was added.
-It's internal to Git and you've probably never interacted with it directly.
+The **history** is the state that allows you to check out that other commit and get a complete snapshot of what the files in your repository looked like when that commit was added.
+It consists of a bunch of data structures that are internal to Git that you've probably never interacted with directly.

 In a non-bare repository, the history is stored in the `.git` folder at the top level of your repository (I encourage you to poke around in it by running `tree .git`[^repository-layout] - go ahead, I'll wait).
 The most important piece to understand here is that the history doesn't just store metadata (e.g. "User U added this many lines to File F at Time T as part of Commit C"), it also stores data (e.g. "User U added *these exact lines* to File F").